 Please feel free to ask any specific questions about this process, if you have any!
 I would say this requires intermediate skill level to achieve and if you follow the directions closely, it can be done.

-Here is the piece below all framed up and ready for our home and (the faculty art show)!
+Here is the piece below all framed up and ready for our home and my the faculty art show!

 ***Also, the link to the frame because a few people have asked me.
 I used a 16" x 20" floater frame.
-I had intended to have this professionally framed, but ended up doing a DIY because I needed it in time for our faculty art show.
-I was impressed by the quality of the floater frame for this piece.
-Please stay tuned for Indigo Dyeing on Procion: Part 2 along with my upcoming tutorial on Framing your Textiles.
+I had intended to have this professionally framed, but ended up doing it myself because I needed it in time for our faculty art show.
+I was impressed by the quality of the frame for this piece.
+I recently dyed some turquoise pieces in Procion that I plan to practice some stitched circles onto.

 HI, I'M HILARY.